 Mild vitamin B6 deficiency causes biochemical changes in the body, however could show no signs or symptoms for months until the deficiency progresses.

-Signs of Vitamin B6 deficiency includes:
+Signs of Vitamin B6 deficiency include:

 - Inflammation of the skin (dermatitis)